DefactoSoftware/Hours/README.md

 Guidelines
 ----------
 - Write specs!
-- Development happens on the `development` branch only, if something is finished open a pull-request to master.
-Master should always be ready for deployment.
+- Develop features on dedicated feature branches, feel free to open a PR while it's still WIP
 - Please adhere to the [Github ruby styleguide](https://github.com/styleguide/ruby)
 - All code and commit messages should be in English
 - Commit messages are written in the imperative with a short, descriptive title.
 Good => `Return a 204 when updating a question`, bad => `Changed http response` or `I updated the http response on the update action in the QuestionController because we're not showing any data there`.
 The first line should always be 50 characters or less and that it should be followed by a blank line.